State Bar of California: Admission of undocumented immigrants

 On February 1, 2014, Sergio C. Garcia, an undocumented immigrant, was sworn in as a member of the State Bar of California, making him the nation's first undocumented immigrant to become an attorney.
 The bar admission came almost one month after the state supreme court held that undocumented immigrants were not automatically disqualified from being licensed as attorneys in the state.
 Under that ruling, as well as a statute that Governor Brown signed into law taking effect on January 1, 2014 (in order to take advantage of a specific provision of the Personal Responsibility and Work Opportunity Act discussed at oral argument before the state supreme court), Garcia was admitted to the state bar.
-Garcia was brought to the United States as a child and remained, according to court findings, undocumented through no fault of his own.
-He grew up in Northern California, graduated from college and law school.
-He passed the California Bar Exam on the first try, and satisfied the Committee of Bar Examiners of his good moral character.